Document Bank of Virginia

 Context

-President Kennedy announced to the world that they had discovered nuclear missiles were being transported to Cuba.
-The U.S plan of action was to impose a naval blockade to prevent further shipments to Cuba.
-While the blockade was successful in stopping additional nuclear weapons from entering Cuba, the missiles already in Cuba were in the beginning stages of becoming operational.
-President Kennedy seemed to be facing two options: attack or accept the presence of Soviet nuclear weapons in Cuba.
-Kennedy, however, choose to reject both options and proposed a policy that the U.S would not invade Cuba, if the Soviet Union removed all nuclear weapons from Cuba.
-Soviet Union Premier Nikita Khrushchev agreed to this deal, partly due to a secret clause that the United States would also remove U.S missiles from Turkey within 6 months of the removal of Soviet missiles from Cuba.
+On October 22, after several days of secret planning with trusted advisors, President Kennedy announced to the world that Soviet nuclear missiles were being transported to Cuba and that the United States would implement a naval blockade to prevent further shipments.
+While the blockade succeeded in stopping additional nuclear weapons from entering Cuba, nuclear experts there were already working to make them fully operational.
+President Kennedy seemed to be facing two options: attack, or accept the presence of Soviet nuclear weapons in Cuba.
+Kennedy instead proposed a policy that the U.S would not invade Cuba if the Soviet Union removed the nuclear missiles.
+Soviet Premier Nikita Khrushchev agreed, in part because the U.S. agreed secretly to remove its missiles from neighboring Turkey within six months of the removal of Soviet missiles from Cuba.
+Scholars consider this incident to be the closest that the United States and the Soviet Union came to a full-scale nuclear war.
+It illustrates just how easily tensions in the Cold War could erupt into crises during this period.

 Standards